astrohart/MFR/MFR.FileSystem.Retrievers/README.md

 ##### Summary

-Verifies that configuration has been attached to this object.
+Verifies that projectFileRenamerConfiguration has been attached to this object.

 ##### Parameters